Sub 1:45 Plan

 Sub-1:45 runners don't need encouragement — they need a plan with real structure, honest pacing based on Jack Daniels' VDOT methodology, and a clear reason behind every hard session.
 Built for experienced runners training 4–6 days a week who want to know if they're training right.

-Build my plan for €14.99 →One-time · PDF in minutes · No subscription
+See My Plan →One-time · PDF in minutes · No subscription

 Who this plan is for